madmurphy/libconfini/MANUAL.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you are interested in testing yourself the library's performance on a
-particular hardware you can find a performance test under
+particular hardware, you can find a performance test under
 `dev/tests/performance`.